bobbyiliev/101-linux-commands-ebook/ebook/en/content/006-the-pwd-command.md

 # The `pwd` command

-The `pwd` stands for Print Working Directory.
+The `pwd` stands for print working directory.
 It prints the path of the working directory, starting from the root.

 Example: